 Creativity is an elusive subject.
 We enjoy its fruits—movies, novels, paintings, songs—but rarely are we privy to what happens in the creative process.
 In Spark, Julie Burstein traces the roots of some of the twenty-first century’s most influential and creative thinkers, including Joyce Carol Oates, Yo-Yo Ma, David Milch, Isabel Allende, and Joshua Redman.
 Burstein pulls back the curtain to reveal the sources of these artists’ inspiration and the processes that bring their work into being.

-9. Title: Big Magic: Creative Living Beyond Fear
+Title: Big Magic: Creative Living Beyond Fear

 Author: Elizabeth Gilbert’

-Summary: From the worldwide bestselling author of Eat Pray Love and City of Girls: the path to the vibrant, fulfilling life you’ve dreamed of.
+Summary: From the worldwide bestselling author of Eat Pray Love and City of Girls: The Path to the Vibrant, Fulfilling Life You’ve Dreamed of.

 Readers of all ages and walks of life have drawn inspiration and empowerment from Elizabeth Gilbert’s books for years.
 Now, this beloved author digs deep into her own generative process to share her wisdom and unique perspective on creativity.
 With profound empathy and radiant generosity, she offers potent insights into the mysterious nature of inspiration.
 She asks us to embrace our curiosity and let go of needless suffering.
-She shows us how to tackle what we most love, and how to face down what we most fear.
-She discusses the attitudes, approaches, and habits we need in order to live our most creative lives.
-Balancing between soulful spirituality and cheerful pragmatism, Gilbert encourages us to uncover the “strange jewels” that are hidden within each of us.
-Whether we are looking to write a book, make art, find new ways to address challenges in our work, embark on a dream long deferred, or simply infuse our everyday lives with more mindfulness and passion, Big Magic cracks open a world of wonder and joy.
+She shows us how to tackle what we most love and how to face down what we most fear.
+She discusses the attitudes, approaches, and habits we need to live our most creative lives.
+Balancing between soulful spirituality and cheerful pragmatism, Gilbert encourages us to uncover the “strange jewels” hidden within each of us.
+Whether we want to write a book, make art, find new ways to address challenges in our work, embark on a dream long deferred, or infuse our everyday lives with more mindfulness and passion, Big Magic cracks open a world of wonder and joy.

-10. Title: Make Your Art No Matter What: Moving Beyond Creative Hurdles
+Title: Make Your Art No Matter What: Moving Beyond Creative Hurdles

 Author: Beth Pickens

-11. Title: Girl Reading: A Novel
+Title: Girl Reading: A Novel

 Author: Katie Ward

-12. Title: Scarlet in Blue: A Novel
+Title: Scarlet in Blue: A Novel

 Author: Jennifer Murphy